devbyaccident/terraform-workshop/exercises/02/README.md

   required_providers {
     aws = {
-      source  = "hashicorp/aws" # The provider source, in this case the hashicorp provider registry }
+      source  = "hashicorp/aws" # The provider source, in this case the hashicorp provider registry version = "4.0.0" # The provider version to use from the hashicorp provider registry }
   }
 }